darkcris1/config-cjs/README.md

 to specify the environment
 create a file with this format **```{environment}.js```** in your config folder

-if you use [config](https://www.npmjs.com/package/config) it has similarity of the file structure
+if you use [config](https://www.npmjs.com/package/config) before, it has similarity of the file structure

 What's make this stand-out

 - Lightweight **(< 1kb)**
+- Predictable
 - Very Fast
 - No Dependencies
 - Very Straightforward